Breach of Warranty

 The New Jersey Consumer Fraud Act is one of the most powerful laws in the country for consumers.
 It provides for triple damages and attorney fees if successful litigation is started and completed.
 The statute is remedial and is to be liberally interpreted in favor of consumers.

-Under what circumstances can you sue?
+Under what circumstances can you file a lawsuit aver a breach of warranty?

-- If the seller engages in deceptive conduct (e.g., pays off the surveyor).
+o If the seller engages in deceptive conduct (e.g., pays off the surveyor).